-One thing is clear for the American Presidential Debates.
+One thing is clear for the American tax reform debates.
 The U.S. wants jobs and more jobs.
-Nowhere is this clearer than in the U.K -U.S. income tax treaty.
-Continue reading
+Nowhere is this clearer than in the U.K -U.S. income tax treaty which makes the United States the Tax Haven for U.K. Entrepreneurs Continue reading

 Seminars can be the worst place for your tax planner.